 Phil first entered the world of screenwriting and filmmaking by earning an MA at the prestigious USC School of Cinematic Arts in Los Angeles.
 For 12 years he then worked at most of the major broadcast and cable TV channels in Sydney, writing and producing promos and original content.
 Along the way, his script writing earned him multiple awards, including a win at the NASHVILLE FILM FESTIVAL SCREENWRITING COMPETITION for his spec script THE THIRD BOMB; and a GLOBAL EXCELLENCE PROMAX BDA AWARD in New York for his promo FRONTLINE WAR.

 Today, Phil continues to be hired and re-hired by clients from around the world to write for film, TV and video.

 PROJECTS IN DEVELOPMENT:

-THE THIRD BOMB (feature/ live action): BAFTA-winning producer Sias Wilson (FLYING MONSTERS, HANNIBAL, THE GOLDEN BOWL) recently renewed his option on Phil’s WWII action/adventure spec screenplay, THE THIRD BOMB and is actively packaging the project for financing.
+THE THIRD BOMB (feature/ live action): BAFTA-winning producer Sias Wilson (FLYING MONSTERS, HANNIBAL, THE GOLDEN BOWL) is actively packaging Phil’s multi-award winning spec script for financing.